nirojsapkota/youtube-skip-add/README.md

 # youtube-skip-add Chrome extension
-- This is not an extension to avoid displaying advertisement but rather will automatically trigger "skip add" click.
+This is not an extension to avoid displaying advertisement but rather will automatically trigger "skip add" click.
+I am lazy to keep on pressing "Skip Add" while watching youtube videos and NO i don't have paid subscription to youtube.
+This is why i spent couple of hours to create this plugin FOR SELF.
-- This extension was created for fun.

 # Installation
 - Clone or download this repo.